Visit the Materials Science & Technology (MS&T) website for complete up-to-date details on meeting-related contests.

 - Visual aids that could clarify the results of your own work are encouraged.
 Do not, however, post your paper text.
 Graphics should be simple, colorful, well labeled and clear.
 The title should be written in letters 2- to 5-cm high, and all material should be readable from a distance of 2 m.

-To participate, complete and submit your application at CMS-plus.
+To participate, complete and submit your application at ProgramMaster.org.
 Log in (or register as a new user), click on the meeting icon and select “Technical Division Student Poster Contest” from the list.
+Applicants must choose to submit their poster to one of the five TMS technical divisions.